 Walking through the park swinging hands can be a great chance to talk and get some fresh air away from uni work.
 For those of you a little keener on walking or fitness, maybe plan a hike or a bike ride.

-ps. he’ll hate us saying this but Save the Student founder, Owen, took his current girlfriend walking around a park for a first date.
+ps. he’ll hate us saying this but Save the Student founder, Owen, took his current girlfriend walking around a park for a first date and they’re still together.
 We do love to save money here at STS!

 Probably best left for the summer though, unless you reckon you can recreate Hyde Park on your kitchen floor.